Written by CorpsAfrica/Malawi Volunteer Ms. Ireen Kanjala

 1. The Youth’s Energy

 When I arrived in this community I received such a warm welcome from the youth.
-They honestly motivate me because they seem so eager to take charge in developing their community.
-It is wonderful having meetings with such great attendance and participation; they definitely make me look forward to what the future holds for Malawi!
+They honestly motivate me because they seem so eager to take charge of developing their community.
+It is wonderful having meetings with such great attendance and participation; they make me look forward to what the future holds for Malawi!
 I also love the time I spend with the girls.
 They make it so hard not to miss them when I’m away, and they keep me busy with stories and discoveries.
 I love it!